omega8cc/boa/aegir/tools/system/conf/control-readme.txt

 ###
 ### ~/static/control/newrelic.info
 ###
-### This new feature will disable global New Relic monitoring by deactivating
+### This feature will disable global New Relic monitoring by deactivating
 ### server-level license key, so it can safely auto-enable or auto-disable it
 ### every 5 minutes, but per Octopus instance -- for all sites hosted on
 ### the given instance -- when a valid license key is present in the special